Megatvini/VIM/README.md

 [![R-CMD-check](https://github.com/Megatvini/VIM/workflows/R-CMD-check/badge.svg)](https://github.com/Megatvini/VIM/actions)
 <!-- badges: end -->

-The goal of MulvariateRandomForestVarImp package is to calculates post-hoc variable importance measures for multivariate random forests.
+The goal of MulvariateRandomForestVarImp package is to calculate post-hoc variable importance measures for multivariate random forests.
 These are given by split improvement for splits defined by feature j as measured using user-defined (i.e. training or test) examples.
 Importance